dkz2r/machine-learning-novice-sklearn/episodes/02-regression.md

 ---

 :::::: questions
-- "What is supervised learning?"
+- What is supervised learning?
-- "What is regression?"
+- What is regression?
-- "How can I model data and make predictions using regression methods?"
+- How can I model data and make predictions using regression methods?
 ::::::

 :::::: objectives
-- "Apply linear regression with Scikit-Learn to create a model."
+- Apply linear regression with Scikit-Learn to create a model.
-- "Measure the error between a regression model and input data."
+- Measure the error between a regression model and input data.
-- "Analyse and assess the accuracy of a linear model using Scikit-Learn's metrics library."
+- Analyse and assess the accuracy of a linear model using Scikit-Learn's metrics library.
-- "Understand how more complex models can be built with non-linear equations."
+- Understand how more complex models can be built with non-linear equations.
-- "Apply polynomial modelling to non-linear data using Scikit-Learn."
+- Apply polynomial modelling to non-linear data using Scikit-Learn.
 ::::::

 # Supervised learning